philanderson888/flutter/projects/README.md

 - [MultiPage04](MultiPage04)
   - Extends capability to 4 pages - click from main page to pages 2, 3 and 4, all stateless pages
 - [MultiPage05](MultiPage05)
-  - Adds a 5th page as a stateful widget page so now we have main page (stateful) then pages 2, 3, 4 as stateless and page 5 as stateful
+  - Adds a 5th page as a stateful widget page so now we have main page (stateful) then pages 2, 3, 4 as stateless and page 5 as stateful.
+This project clicks through to `Page5` where an item may be clicked on.
+After a 2-second delay the user is taken either to `Page6` or `Page7` depending on which index is clicked.
+Clicking on items index 0 or 1 takes to `Page6` which is `stateless` and clicking on any other index takes to `Page7` which is `stateful`

-This app navigates 4 pages!

 ## Row